-- (63) Teruabibu-e-wai [Hanako-wa (kyonen) ti itta] Tel Aviv-to-TOP H.-TOP last year went A. 'As for Tel Aviv, Hanako went there, but I don't know about the other people' (Tel Aviv-thematic, Hanako-contrastive) B. 'As for Hanako she went to Tel Aviv but I don't know about the other places' - B. 'As for Hanako, she went to Tel Aviv, but I don't know about the other places' (Tel Aviv-contrastive, Hanako-thematic) - C. 'As for Tel Aviv and as for Hanako, she went there' (Tel Aviv-thematic, Hanako-thematic) - D. 'Hanako went to Tel Aviv, but I don't know about the other places and the other people' (Tel Aviv-contrastive, Hanako-contrastive)
+- (63) Teruabibu-e-wa_i [Hanako-wa (kyonen) t_i itta] Tel Aviv-to-TOP H.-TOP last year went - A. 'As for Tel Aviv, Hanako went there, but I don't know about the other people' (Tel Aviv-thematic, Hanako-contrastive) - B. 'As for Hanako, she went to Tel Aviv, but I don't know about the other places' (Tel Aviv-contrastive, Hanako-thematic) - C. 'As for Tel Aviv and as for Hanako, she went there' (Tel Aviv-thematic, Hanako-thematic) - D. 'Hanako went to Tel Aviv, but I don't know about the other places and the other people' (Tel Aviv-contrastive, Hanako-contrastive)